lgbt-foundation/whitepaper/pinkpaper.md

 This Pink Paper has not been reviewed by any regulatory authority in any jurisdiction.
 References in this Pink Paper to specific companies, networks and/or potential use cases are for illustrative purposes only.
 Other than explicitly mentioned partners or providers such as Hornet Networks Limited ("**Hornet**"), the use of any other company and/or platform names and trademarks does not imply any affiliation with, or endorsement by, any of those parties.

 All references to 'dollars' or '$' are references to United States dollars unless otherwise stated.

+This Pink Paper has been created in collaboration with **Newtown Partners**.
+Newtown Partners is a blockchain investment and advisory services company that specializes in token economics, token sale design and demand generation for both their portfolio of startups and in an advisory capacity.
+They operate out of offices in San Francisco, U.S. and Cape Town, South Africa.

 ## Abstract